Solid Wood Construction

-Kincaid's dovetail drawer construction utilizes the best dovetail for each application.
-Where construction allows, English dovetails on the drawer front and back create a tight fit and add exceptional holding power.
+Kincaid's dovetail drawer construction utilizes English dovetails on the drawer front and back create a tight fit and add exceptional strength.

 - Adjustable Glides

-Adjustable glides are provided on all units for leveling doors and on select units for a center support.
+Adjustable glides are provided on all units for leveling doors and on larger cabinets for a center support.